-The Tuskegee Airmen were not allowed to enter combat overseas for so long, their period of flying training was longer than the members of most fighter groups or squadrons; After June 1944 and before early March 1945, the $332^{\rm nd}$ Fighter Group had four squadrons instead of the three that other fighter groups had, giving them more pilots and more planes than the average fighter group; There were only two black flying groups and four black flying squadrons in the Army Air Forces.
+The Tuskegee Airmen were not allowed to enter combat overseas for so long, their period of flying training was longer than the members of most fighter groups or squadrons; After June 1944 and before early March 1945, the $332^{\rm nd}$ Fighter Group had four squadrons instead of the three that other fighter groups had, giving them more pilots and more planes than the average fighter group; There were only two black flying groups and eight black flying squadrons in the Army Air Forces (they could draw the best African American human resources from all over the country).

-Daniel L. Haulman, PhD Chief, Organization History Division Air Force Historical Research Agency 5 September 2014
+Daniel L. Haulman, PhD Chief, Organization History Division Air Force Historical Research Agency